seshank-004/InterviewPrep/README.md

     - Glassdoor
     - Blind
     - Reddit

-    After going through all these websites I would paste the interview experiences and the questions IF you have less time you can directly searc
+After going through all these websites I would paste the interview experiences and the questions If you have less time you can directly search for the company and the role in the Perplexity
 - I will ask chagpt to refine the doc by just considering the  interview rounds, questions and topic to cover
 - Then I will draft a plan on how to prepare for the interview